-Kids are headed back to school and millions will face an unfair, classist burden upon their return: the issue of school lunch debt.
-According to the School Nutrition Association, 75 percent of school districts reported unpaid student meal debt at the end of the 2016-2017 year — and the impact on these students and their families is far-reaching.
+Today, millions of kids still face an unfair, classist burden on their school year: the issue of school lunch debt.
+A study by the School Nutrition Association showed 75 percent of school districts reporting unpaid student meal debt — and the impact on these students and their families is far-reaching.

 A number of heartwarming stories have gone viral — many about young kids who either donated their allowance or raised money to help their classmates pay for food.
 Although it’s wonderful that these kids are looking out for their peers, these aren’t “feel-good” stories: They’re an exhibit of how the government and authority figures have failed kids.

 “I don’t think any parents will purposely abuse the system to let their kids have a free lunch or owe lunch money.
 However, we do have families with no financial means to pay for their kid’s lunch money,” Dr. Tenpao Lee, professor of economics at Niagara University, tells SheKnows.
 He points out that nowadays many countries provide free lunch to kids in school in order to materialize the basic human right of “freedom from hunger.”

 Yet in America, it looks like things are only getting worse.
 In July, NBC reported that under the Trump administration’s proposed overhaul of the food stamp system, over 500,000 children would no longer be automatically eligible for free lunch.
 Lee emphasizes that, from an economic standpoint, it doesn’t need to be this way: “To solve the issue is not that difficult as the amount of money is really not that much in contrast to local government’s budget,” he explains.
 “As school systems in [America] are funded through property taxes, it will be easier to raise and reserve a certain amount of property taxes to serve lunches for all school kids.”